fabienlegrave/SnipeV/README.md

 **Token Refresh**
 - Tokens typically expire every few weeks
-- Use the built-in token setup interface
+- Use the Cookie Factory in `/settings` to generate fresh cookies
 - Monitor the `/settings` page for expiration warnings
+- System can automatically refresh tokens using `refresh_token_web`

 **Database Cleanup**
 ```sql